jetbrains-academy/Python-Libraries-NumPy/NumPy/Array Basics/Reshape/task.md

 [1 2 3 4 5 6]
 ```

-The latter can also be achieved by using `numpy.ndarray.flatten`:
+The latter can also be achieved by using [`numpy.ndarray.flatten`](https://numpy.org/doc/stable/reference/generated/numpy.ndarray.flatten.html),
+which returns a copy of the array collapsed into one dimension:
 ```python
 a = np.array([[1, 2, 3], [4, 5, 6]])
 print(a.flatten())